Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 • A University of Westminster webinar for year 10 on studying languages at University and beyond.

 At Key stage 5, we attend MFL INSET days at BFI on the films that are set on the French and Spanish specifications.
-We have organised a theatre outing to Cervantes Theater London to see La Casa de los Espíritus, and we also liaise with the French Institute, Instituto Cervantes for special events.
+We have also organised theatre outings to Cervantes Theater London to see La Casa de los Espíritus and we also liaise with the French Institute, Instituto Cervantes for special events.

 Independent Learning